 You can also find remote proofreading jobs on various Facebook groups, and if you are thinking of proofreading books, you can take a look at Reedsy.

 Once you have gained some experience and can call yourself an established proofreader, you can quickly expect to charge as much as $25 per hour for proofreading.

 The Opportunities Are Endless if You Opt for the Freelance Writing Career

-If writing is where your interest and skills lie, you won’t go broke.
+If writing is where your interests and skills lie, you won’t go broke.

 There are many opportunities you can explore related to this skill.
 And the good news is you can do it all by working from the comfort of your cozy chair at home.

-Another significant thing about freelance writing is defining your own work hours, rate, and clients.
+Another significant thing about freelance writing is defining your own work hours, rates, and clients.